 “In this series, influenced by the shapes, colors and markings of my urban/suburban surroundings, a painting is worked until its surface reaches a certain point of finish or completeness.
 At this point I deliberately “unwork” it, using scrapers, sandpaper and other means of destructive editing.
 The results then serve as a basis for rebuilding the piece, often in a very different direction, while leaving remnants and fragments of what came before.”

-Anthony Falcetta lives and works in the metro-Boston area.
-He holds a BFA with Distinction (2001) from Massachusetts College of Art and Design in Boston, and has exhibited in and around Boston, in Connecticut and New York City.
-His paintings are included in numerous private collections on the East and West Coasts.
-Recent activities include a month-long residency at Vermont Studio Center (2016), and curating group shows “Temporal Transcendent” (2016 at Brickbottom Gallery, Somerville MA) and “Overlaid & Underpinned” (2017, online at www.curatingcontemporary.com).
+Anthony Falcetta lives and works in Beverly, MA.
+He holds a BFA with Distinction (2001) from Massachusetts College of Art and Design, and has exhibited in and around Boston, in Connecticut, and in New York City.
+Anthony’s paintings are included in numerous private collections on the East and West Coasts.
+He is represented by The Schoolhouse Gallery in Provincetown, MA.